 The researchers have $1.5 million in federal funding from BARDA (Biomedical Advanced Research and Development Authority Federal Agency) for device development.
 They have applied for FDA clearance rather than emergency use authorization due to EUA only lasting for the duration of the public health emergency.
 They are producing 100 devices per week but have a company in place, Sonica Health, that will take over production once the FDA clears the device.
 The initial target market is to frontline workers, patients, military and elderly populations.

 Interested in being part of medical device breakthroughs?
-Contact Smith Hanley Associates’ Executive Recruiter in Medical Devices, Gary Cavanagh at [email protected].
+Contact Smith Hanley Associates’ Executive Recruiter in Pharmaceutical Sales, Nancy Ragonese at email@example.com.